 It is known that many discoveries and inventions saw the light of day, thanks to the use of the right hemisphere.
 Nikola Tesla, Einstein or Mendeleev, were not only great scientists, but also great inventors and visionaries.
 For their great discoveries, in addition to experiments, contributed power of imagination that they possessed and which through creative thinking and imagination led them to possible solutions.
 The mentioned giants undoubtedly had the power to use both brain hemispheres!

 One of the most important moments in brain development is the period from the fourth to the twelfth year.
 It is a lifetime in which the child’s brain resembles a dramatic stage where a huge number of stimuli are constantly being created.
 At the level of the nerve impulses, these stimuli represent the true “electrical storm” in which the functions of the brain’s hemispheres are continually confronted.
 In this period of our hemisphere struggling for domination, after which unfortunately one will come out as the final winner and the dominant side of our brain.
 Thus, once again, the division of mental functions between the left and right hemisphere of the brain will occur.
-It is of utmost importance that in this age, children do not miss the unique chance to learn the simultaneous use of both brain hemispheres.
+It is of most importance that in this age, children do not miss the unique chance to learn the simultaneous use of both brain hemispheres.

 Is there training for the brain, except playing chess or solving crosswords?
 Of course!
 Thanks to the above principles, a special method has been developed to activate the right hemisphere and exploit its endless potentials.
 The mental arithmetic program is the most effective method of brain training, which brings the best results.
-School of mental arithmetic Genius Kid develops in children mental abilities by activating both brain cerebral hemispheres.
+School of mental arithmetic Genius Kid develops children’s mental abilities by activating both brain cerebral hemispheres.
 Using both sides of the brain, the child becomes a real “little genius” who will possess the skills he has acquired for the rest of his life.
 In this way, our “little geniuses” eventually become successful and accomplished people.